tn5421/BvS-Discord-Bot/README.md

 ## Dependencies

-A working installation of Python 3.6.x
+An installation of Python 3.6.x with ssl compiled.
+The following packages: discord, asyncio, json
 Access to the Discord Developer portal.

 ## Usage

+### Windows
-Run main.py as a program or through Python IDLE
+Run main.py as a program via double-click or through Python 3.6 IDLE

+### *nix based systems
+Open your preferred terminal and run `python3 main.py`

 ## Contributing